StudyCamp/xkcd-comics/README.md

 ### Welcome to XKCD Comics!

-This is an mobile responsive ExpressJS application that allows users to browse through XKCD comics.
+This is a mobile responsive ExpressJS application that allows users to browse through XKCD comics.

 ### Instructions